Bob Colacello

 EO

 [Laughs.]
-Remember how someone recently told me I was bohemian and I didn’t know how to respond.
-You said you the most insightful thing.
-What was it again?
+Remember when someone recently called me bohemian and I didn’t know how to respond?
+You said the most insightful thing.
+What was it?

 BC